Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You attempt to wrench control of the body of a creature you can see within range by manipulating its blood.
 The creature must succeed on a CON Save or have its movement and attacks controlled by you for the next minute.
-At the beginning of each of the creature’s turns, the creature takes 11 (2d10) Necrotic damage, then moves up to its speed and takes the attack action, or uses its multiattack if it has one.
+At the beginning of each of the creature's turns, the creature takes 11 (2d10) Necrotic damage, then moves up to its speed and takes the attack action, or uses its multiattack if it has one.
 The affected creature controls its own Bonus Action and Reaction, and repeats this Save at the end of each of its turns, ending the effect on a success.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the damage increases by 2d10 for each slot level above 6.
 - **Classes**: Bard, Sorcerer, Warlock, Wizard *(Source: CS)*